LaxmiVanam/Book-recommendation-system-using-Pyspark/README.md

 3. It takes items and outputs other items as recommendations sorting by strength of similarity.

 Metric used:
-Cosine similarity: Compute how similar two vectors (of ratings) are in order to determine the similarity score between two books.
+Cosine similarity: Compute how similar two non-zero vectors (of ratings) are in order to determine the similarity score between two books.

 Future enhancements:
 - Adjust the thresholds for the number of co-raters and the minimum score